Giorgi Gocholeishvili: Shakhtar Donetsk

 In November 2022 he signed a five-year contract with the Ukrainian Premier League giant Shakhtar Donetsk effective from 1 January 2023.
 He made his debut for Shakhtar Donetsk as a substitute player against Mynai on 28 February 2023.

 Gocholeishvili netted his first goal for the club in a 2–2 draw against Chernomorets Odesa on 2 April 2023.
 In his first full UEFA Champions League game against Barcelona on 8 November, Gocholeishvili displayed an impressive performance, provided an assist for the only goal of the match and subsequently got a reward by being named in Champions League Team of the Week.

 He has won the league twice with Shakhtar.

 Loan to Copenhagen

 On 29 July 2024, Danish Superliga club Copenhagen announced signing Gocholeishvili on a year-long loan deal.
 The player made a debut for his new club in a UEFA Conference League qualifier against Czech side Banik ten days later.

 Gocholeishvili won the Danish league and cup with the team in May 2025.

 Loan to Hamburger SV

 On 7 August 2025, Gocholeishvili joined German Bundesliga club Hamburger SV, on a one-year loan for the 2025–26 season.

+Loan to Cádiz

+On 20 August 2026, Gocholeishvili was announced at Segunda División side Cádiz also on loan.